 Do you ever get tired of seeing people’s travel photos where everything looks perfect?
-The ones where the women are sporting expensive hair styles, flawless makeup, and handbags perfectly coordinated to match their shoes.
+The ones where the women all have perfect makeup and handbags that match their shoes?
 Everyone is smiling for the camera but casually posed as if they always stand that way.
-The light is magical, never back-lit or over-exposed, shining on upturned faces without a care in the world.
-The sharp edges of whatever ancient castle or famous monument or purple mountain majesty that happens to silhouette them is so clearly etched against the sky it seems unreal.
+The light is magical, never back-lit or over-exposed, shining on upturned, carefree faces.
+Some castle or monument or purple mountain majesty is so clearly etched against the sky it seems unreal.
 You will not find any photos like that in this post about our crazy road trip from Switzerland to Romania.

-That being said, not all travel destinations are created equal, and the same definitely goes for road trips.
-After completing a 3,600 km road trip to Madrid in the spring – a road trip that was wickedly fun and briefly satisfied our need for adventure – we were ready for another by the time fall rolled around.
+Not all travel destinations are created equal, and the same definitely goes for road trips.
+After completing a 3,600 km road trip to Spain in the spring – a road trip that was wickedly fun and briefly satisfied our need for adventure – we were ready for another by the time fall rolled around.

-Little did we know that the what was in store for us on that first day.
-The 16-hour drive from our front door to Corvin Castle, the first big attraction we planned to visit in Romania, would turn into quite the goat rodeo.
+Little did we know what was in store for us on that first day.
+The 16-hour drive from our front door to Corvin Castle, the first big attraction we planned to visit in Romania, went something like this.

 Wide-eyed and well rested, the 4400 km to drive our entire Switzerland to Romania loop trip sounded like a walk in the park.
 I was crazy excited that we were actually headed to Romania after years of wanting to visit.

 Crossing into Austria, we appreciated the superb motorway with little traffic, enjoying the same type of forested mountain terrain that we’d left behind in Switzerland.